ktaylor63/southeast/site/content/news/service-proposes-to-protect-the-florida-bonneted-bat-under-the-endangered-species-act.md

 Today’s decision is part of the Service’s efforts to implement a court-approved work plan that resolves a series of lawsuits concerning the agency’s ESA Listing Program.
 The intent of the agreement is to significantly reduce litigation-driven workloads and allow the agency to focus its resources on the species most in need of the ESA’s protections over the next five years.

+## Submit Your Comments

 Comments should be submitted by one of the following methods:

-  1) Electronically:  Go to the [Federal eRulemaking Portal](http://www.regulations.gov).
+ - Electronically:  Go to the [Federal eRulemaking Portal](http://www.regulations.gov).
 In the Keyword box, enter Docket No. FWS–R4–ES-2012–0078, which is the docket number for this rulemaking.
 Then, in the Search panel on the left side of the screen, under the Document Type heading, click on the Proposed Rules link to locate this document.
 You may submit a comment by clicking on “Send a Comment or Submission.”
-  2)  By hard copy:  Submit by U.S. mail or hand–delivery to:  Public Comments Processing, Attn: FWS–R4–ES–2012–0078; Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, MS 2042–PDM; Arlington, VA 22203.
+ - By hard copy:  Submit by U.S. mail or hand–delivery to:  Public Comments Processing, Attn: FWS–R4–ES–2012–0078; Division of Policy and Directives Management; U.S. Fish and Wildlife Service; 4401 N. Fairfax Drive, MS 2042–PDM; Arlington, VA 22203.

 Comments must be received on or before December 3, 2012.

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs